autonomous-testing/dronjo/README.md

 3. [Chekout page](https://dronjo.wopee.io/buy.html) do not contain fields to provide about customer for delivery
 4. [Chekout page](https://dronjo.wopee.io/buy.html) card details form does contain very weak validation
 5. [Chekout page](https://dronjo.wopee.io/buy.html) calculation for 4 items does not work - returns 0$

+You are welcome to contribute with more bugs to this list.